Condoms protect against HIV?

 Lambskin condoms, on the other hand, are made from sheep intestines and are now advertised as a contraceptive.
 Although the pores in lambskin condoms are small enough to block sperm, they do not protect against viruses that cause sexually transmitted infections (STIs), including HIV.

 As for how to talk to children and adolescents about sexual health, several organizations may offer resources.
 Advocates for Youth provides an online Parent’s Sex Ed Center with resources and information.
-Real Life, Real Talk also provides resources for parents who want to have a dialogue with kids.
 Lastly, the Sexuality Information and Education Council of the United States (SIECUS) offers an extensive publication titled, Guidelines for Comprehensive Sexuality Education, Kindergarten — 12th Grade.